Earn rewards in dollars rather than points with a cashback credit card.

 How do cashback cards work?

-There are three ways you can earn cashback on your credit card purchases:
+In fact, there three main ways you can earn cashback on your credit card purchases, which we've outlined here:

 - Instant cashback when you make an eligible credit card purchase.
 For example, if you make a credit card purchase of $1,000 and there is a 2% cashback promotion, the credit card provider will give you $20 back.